Club Meetings

 www.flhhn.com

-Our January meetig Danny Sexton of Kissimmee Florist.
-The florist is a 45-year Kissimmee Florist is a 45-year-old family business.
+Our January meeting featured Danny Sexton of Kissimmee Florist.
+Kissimmee Florist is a 45-year-old family business.
 It started with Ray Bud, who later married a woman named Rose.
 Yes, it’s true!

 Meryl Rachlin presented a lecture on Monarch butterflies – more specifically about raising them.